 (1) Subject to section 42, at a final order hearing a court may make a final order of the type, and with the terms, the court considers appropriate.

+(1a) Without limiting subsection (1), at a final order hearing, a court —

+(a) may, subject to Part 2, make a final violence restraining order even if the application was for a misconduct restraining order;

+(b) may, subject to Part 3, make a final misconduct restraining order —

+(i) even if the application was for a violence restraining order; and

+(ii) even if an interim order is in force.

 (2) If, at a final order hearing, the respondent consents to a final order being made, the court may make the order by consent without being satisfied there are grounds for making the order.

 (3) If a respondent consents to a final order being made, the consent does not constitute an admission by the respondent of all or any of the matters alleged in the application.

 [Section 43 amended by No. 38 of 2004 s.
-24.]
+24; No. 5 of 2008 s.
+96.]

 43A.
 Decision under s.
 42 in default of appearance may be set aside